NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 • PPC conversion rates

-However, since anything that can be measured can be considered a metric, this means that there are countless metrics that businesses keep track of, from website traffic to conversion rates, to Facebook shares, and the list goes on.
+However, since anything that can be measured can be considered a metric, these metrics examples are only the tip of the iceberg.
+There are countless metrics that businesses keep track of, from website traffic to conversion rates, to Facebook shares, and the list goes on.

 In theory, that sounds great.
 The more data, the better, right?
 In practice, though, this overwhelming amount of data overload often becomes a distraction.